bhofmei/jbplugin-screenshot/README.md

 #Screen Shot Plugin

-**This plugin is still under development and should not be considered functional**

 This is a JBrowse plugin

 This plugin allows the user to take a high quality screenshot of the browser.